 SEASONAL TRAIL CLOSURE: The ridge trail at Raven Ridge is closed from March 1- June 15 to protect nesting ravens and bobcats.
 Please respect them while they are vulnerable by staying off the ridge.

 Raven Ridge stretches from Lewis Creek south along a scenic ridge on the boundary of Charlotte and Hinesburg to a large wetland complex in Monkton.
 The land is a rocky forest refuge for a variety of wildlife including the federally endangered Indiana bat.
 Bobcats thrive on the ridge's rock outcroppings and ravens nest on the cliff ledges.
 Lewis Creek and surrounding wetlands provide a diverse ecosystem for aquatic species.
 Wildflowers are abundant here in spring.

 Visit The Nature Conservancy in Vermont online for more information or contact Lynn McNamara, Critical Lands Manager for Northern VT:

 From Route 7, in Ferrisburg, turn onto Old Hollow road heading east and follow for about 1.7 miles.
 Old Hollow Road becomes Hollow Road.
 Just after the intersection with Higbee Road, bear left at the fork onto Rotax Road and follow for 2.2 miles.
 You will see the parking area on the right and boardwalk on the left.
 Park here and walk in on the boardwalk.
-Parking is limited to 8 cars, so please carpool.
+Parking includes one designated and signed accessible space.
+The gravel lot is limited to 6 cars, so please carpool.